ashwinreddy/blog/_notes/Public/People/Berkeley.md

 ---
-title: "Berkeley"
+title: "berkeley"
 feed: hide
 ---

-George Berkeley (1685-1753) was an idealist.
+george berkeley (1685-1753) was an idealist.